-The primary objective of the Company's capital management is to ensure that it maintains a strong capital ratio in order to support its business and maximize shareholder value.
+The primary objective of the Company's capital management is to ensure that it maintains a strong capital ratio in order to support its business, maximize shareholder value and meet regulatory capital requirements.

 The Company monitors capital on the basis of debt-to-equity ratio.
 The ratio is calculated as total debt divided by equity.